fghaas/five-is-fine/markdown/ignite.md

 <!-- Note -->
-With more than 5 people it also becomes impossible to *understand in detail* everything our group does — not just their actions, but also the technical motivation, the options they considered and discarded, and went with a different one.
+With more than 5 people it also becomes impossible to *understand in detail* everything our group does — not just their actions, but also the technical motivations, the options they considered and discarded, and went with a different one.